agrendath/quickbarplugin/README.md

 - Looting: 0 Tiago Souls and 2000 xp
 - Thunderlord: 1 Tiago Soul and 3500 xp
 - Absorption: 1 Tiago Soul and 4000 xp
+- Reflection: 1 Tiago Soul and 4000 xp

 Permission Nodes:
 - quickbarplugin.tiago: Grants access to the /tiago command